jvalue/jayvee/rfc/0002-gtfs-extension.md

     "feed_info": feed_infoLayout;
 }
 ```
-This mapping is later also used in the SQLiteTablesLoader, to define the output-table-names.
+This mapping is later also used in the `SQLiteTablesLoader`, to define the output-table-names.
 The syntax for `layouts` is inspired by the MyTableBuilder-syntax from issue RFC for cell ranges #109

 ## 5) SQLiteTablesLoader
 Input: Collection of Tables, Output: void